How to Choose a Mac Sleep Mode

 - Spin down third-party hard disks

-- Deactivate video output, and a connected display may become turned off or enter its own idle state
+- Deactivate video output, and a display may become turned off when connected or enter its idle state

 However, laptops are a bit different as they need to save energy as much as possible to protect the battery.
 Therefore, they complete all the previously mentioned stages and achieve the following state: